edent/SuperTinyIcons/CONTRIBUTING.md

 * perl: `perl -pi -e 'chomp if eof' $filename`
 * shell: `printf %s "$(cat $filename)" > filename-without-nl.svg`

+Please remove any trailing newlines from the file with:

+`sed -i -z s/\\n$// filename.svg`

 ### Guidelines

 This is the standard guideline.
 Use this to help with sizing your icons and they will look good no matter what border radius is chosen.